VedantPadole1405/SPFT-Optimization-Driven-Fine-Tuning/README.md

 # 🧠 SPFT: Optimization-Driven Fine-Tuning for Medical Imaging

-A simple yet effective training framework for improving **cross-dataset generalization** of foundation models in medical imaging.
+A simple and effective training framework for improving **cross-dataset generalization** of foundation models in medical imaging.

-This repository implements our optimization-driven fine-tuning strategy, demonstrating strong performance across:
+This repository provides training scripts demonstrating strong performance across:

 * ChestX-ray14 (CXR14)
 * CheXpert